kingcons/cl-6502/src/intro.md

 * Opcodes as functions that take an addressing mode method and their metadata.
 * Storage of Opcode metadata in an array for assembly/disassembly/dispatch.
 * A naive interpreter loop rather than Context-Threaded Dispatch, etc.
+* Ignore decimal mode support in ADC/SBC since the NES didn't have it.

 With all that out of the way, let's dive in!